kunegis/stu/README.md

 The design considerations of Stu are:

-* Being able to execute long, dynamic lists of identical commands should be easy.
+* Genericity:  Being able to execute long, dynamic lists of identical commands should be easy.
 Many projects need to run many identical tasks only differing by individual parameters.
 This is the main motivation of Stu, and where virtually all other Make replacements fail.
-* Genericity:  Don't focus on a particular use case such as compilation, but be a generic build tool.
+* Generality:  Don't focus on a particular use case such as compilation, but be a generic build tool.
 There are no built-in rules for compilation or other specific applications.
 Allow use case-specific rules to be written in the language itself.
 However, Stu is use